johns612/unbeatable_tictactoe/README.md

 # Unbeatable Tic Tac Toe - Python
 ### A python tic tac toe game with unbeatable minimax based ai.

+I've turned this program into a web app!
+[Try it now!](http://kraylus.cloud/public/game/tic-tac-toe.html)

 Note: This game was developed as the final project for my Computer Science 101 class as a freshman in college.
 I'm fully aware that there are some pretty awful practices in use here (spaghetti code, awful UX, etc.), but I like to remind myself where I started.
 That being said, the code works like a charm so feel free to download it and try it out for yourself.
 Perhaps someday I'll create a cleaner version with better coding standards.

 ## RUNNING THE GAME